Here are some key facts about the artist, my owner, AKA my ‘Best Beloved'’

-Favourite Things: Me (The Foofster), school-friends, French, Greece, fruit - any kind! (most partial to mangoes though), Apple Pencil & iPad Pro.
+Favourite Things: Me (The Foofster), school-friends, French, Greece, fruit - any kind! (most partial to mangoes though), her ukulele, Apple Pencil & iPad Pro.
 (Oh yes (tsk) and I've been told to mention) Oreo, the (beastly) black and white cat!

 Art & Design was always her favourite subject - but I didn’t know her way back when.
 I’m told she spent a lot of her childhood doodling and at the age of 11 got to have a go on her granny’s iPad.

 “That’s when ” she said “The Foofster Design was born ”.
 Shifty eyes are the hallmark of her designs which were inspired by watching too many episodes of Spongebob Squarepants and the Simpsons (and guess what dog that supercool family have?
 Um, no brainer.
 It's a whippet of course! ).
 Then a friend called Anita showed her what fun could be had on an Apple Mac with Adobe Illustrator.
 “Those ” she enthuses “were inspiring days ”.

 The Carpe Diem lobster is one of my Best Beloved's first drawings.
 Coincidentally, it is the motto of 'Progressive Greetings' - the U.K.'s top greetings card trade show where my super seventeenie has booked her first trade stand.

 Nowadays The Foofster Design is created on the iPad Pro using the Paper 53 app with the Apple Pencil.
 I think her Ipad Pro is still her best toy ever - apart from me (of course) .
 I always try my hardest not to mistake her stylus for one of my chew chews.
 It’s torture at times.